 That would be a serious abuse of power, and Congress shouldn’t stand for it — one way, or another.

-Unfortunately, too many who count themselves among the GOP actually would stand for this kind of behavior.
+Unfortunately, too many who count themselves among the GOP actually would stand for this kind of executive overreach.
 It is this uncritical, unwavering, unthinking cheerleading that has become a hallmark of the Trumpian Right.